portus2001/amfoss-tasks/task-8/README.md

 ## About

-The task was to create our own personal portfolio and blog.
+The task was to create our personal portfolio and blog.

 ## How I Did